Muhammad Saeed al-Sahhaf

-Early life and career
+Early life, education, and career

 Al-Sahhaf was born in Hilla, near Karbala, to a Shi'ite Arab family.
 After studying journalism at Baghdad University, he graduated with a master's degree in English literature.
 He planned to become an English teacher before joining the Arab Socialist Ba'ath Party in 1963.
-In the early days of Ba'athist governance, he read out regular announcements of recently executed Iraqis on state television.
+In the early days of Ba'athist governance, he made regular announcements about recently executed Iraqis on state television.

-He served as an ambassador to Sweden, Burma, the United Nations and Italy, before returning to Iraq to serve as Foreign Minister in 1992.
-The reasons for his removal as Foreign Minister in April 2001 are unclear, but his achievements in the position were often claimed to be less satisfactory than that of his predecessor, Tariq Aziz.
+Al-Sahhaf served as an ambassador to Sweden, Burma, the United Nations and Italy before returning to Iraq to serve as foreign minister in 1992.
+The reasons for his removal as foreign minister in April 2001 are unclear, but his achievements in the position were often claimed to be less satisfactory than those of his predecessor, Tariq Aziz.
 At least one report suggests that Uday Hussein, Saddam Hussein's son, was responsible for the removal.